gitter-badger/maltretieren.github.com/_posts/2014-04-12-creating-this-site.md

 I wanted to be able to take some notes also from my Smartphone where no GIT is installed.
 An intermediate solution is to use prose.io - an online GUI for editing content on GitHub accounts.
 I thought it would be cool to have this kind of functionality more integrated with my blog.
 So I introduced a Markdown editor and a
 JavaScript library to interact with the GitHub API.
-This was simple and I was now able to change the content of the posts and commit it back to GitHub.
-After GitHub rendering it is available for all people...
+This was simple and I was able to change the content of the posts and commit it back to GitHub in April 2014.

 ## Detail
+Github Oauth2 worklow, token....

 For delete confirmation I wanted a modal window to confirm that you really, really want to delete - so the (dialogs)[https://github.com/m-e-conroy/angular-dialog-service) where introduced...